-The calculation of the facilities' Medicaid payment rate is determined by rule 441-81.6.
-The Medicaid rate "shall be the patient-day-weighted average of transition add-on amount."
-Rule 441-81.6(4).
-This complicated-and even arcane-calculation begins with the reporting of costs for patient care services, see Rule 441-81.6 (first unnumbered paragraph), the disallowance of certain expenses, see Rule 441-81.6(11), and a seven-step process to achieve "the modified price-based reimbursement rate."
-See Rule 441-81.6(16).
+The calculation of the facilities' Medicaid payment rate is determined by lowa Administrative Code rule 441-81.6.
+The Medicaid rate "shall be the patientday-weighted average of the ICF and SNF Medicaid rates effective June 30, 2001, excluding the case-mix transition add-on amount."
+Iowa Admin.
+Code r.
+441-81.6(4).
+This complicated-and even arcane-calculation begins with the reporting of costs for patient care services, see Iowa Admin.
+Code r.
+441-81.6 (first unnumbered paragraph), the disallowance of certain expenses, see Iowa Admin.
+Code r.
+441-81.6(11), and a seven-step process to achieve "the modified price-based reimbursement rate."
+See Iowa Admin.
+Code r.
+441-81.6(16).

 All of the services involved in this case were provided by third parties to the facilities' Medicare Part A patients.
 The facilities paid for those services and included them in the Financial and Statistical Reports.
 DHS claims they are not "allowable costs" for the purpose of determining a per diem Medicaid rate for services at the nursing facilities.
 The appealing facilities rely upon the fact that they must pay the bill for these Medicare-related services and thus they are "costs" for purposes of rule 441-81.6.
 There is an intuitive appeal to the claim that a Medicaid per diem should not take into account any Medicare expenses.
-But the administrative rules do not make any explicit statement to that effect and DHS's prior practices did not disallow the costs.
-DHS relies upon the definition of "allowable costs" and in the alternative upon the rule against supplementation; neither of which is very persuasive and both require rather distorted logic to apply to the facts of the case.
+But the administrative rules do not make any explicit statement to that effect and DHS's prior practices did not disallow the costs, at least with respect to lab and x-ray services.
+DHS relies upon the definition of "allowable costs," and in the alternative, upon the rule against supplementation; neither of which is very persuasive and both of which require rather distorted logic to apply to the facts of the case.

 A. "Allowable costs."
-DHS's rule defining "allowable costs," rule 441-81.1, states the term "means the price a prudent, cost-conscious buyer would pay a willing seller for goods or services in an arm's-length transaction, not to exceed the limitations set out in rules."
+DHS's rule defining "allowable costs," Iowa Admin.
+Code r.
+441-81.1, states the term "means the price a prudent, cost-conscious buyer would pay a willing seller for goods or services in an arm's-length transaction, not to exceed the limitations set out in rules."
 By itself, this rule offers little to support DHS's argument.
 The definition goes more to the value of the services than to a limitation on the types of services for which a facility can be reimbursed.